 Eldershield 400 – a disability insurance scheme that gives you $400 monthly payout for 6 years upon severe disability.

 Now let’s find out how Aviva MyCare works.

 1. What is Aviva MyCare, and how does it work?

 Aviva MyCare is an Eldershield supplement plan designed to improve the coverage of your basic Eldershield.

 You may have realized that $300 or even $400 per month under the basic scheme is insufficient.

 According to TODAYonline, the average Singaporean needs about $2,150 per month for long-term care expenses.
 And this amount is even before factoring in the average inflation rate of 3%.

-So by the time we need long-term care decades later, the cost would have doubled!
+So by the time we need long-term care decades later, the cost for severe disability would have massively increased!